mdadnanshuvo/Inventory_Management/README.md

 Both **admins** and **property owners** can import location data using a CSV file.
 To import locations, follow these steps:

 1. Prepare a CSV file containing the location data.
+Please follow the csv data format that already existed in the uploads folder.
+Besides, as the csv files are AI generated, there could be some unstructured data.
+The app will only accept the data that meet the requirements of the model.
 For example, the file could be named `locations.csv` and located in the `uploads/` directory of your project.

 2. Run the following Docker command to import the locations: